mrowrpurr/fallout-2-ouchie/README.md

-# fallout-2-ouchie
+# Fallout 2 "ouchie!"

- Characters say "Ouch!" when hit
+> Characters say "Ouch!" when hit in combat